soapopera12/learnML/ExplainLikeIam5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

 Also remember the formula of slope $= \frac{y_2 - y_1}{x_2 - x_1}$

-so basically the formula give you the slope of the secant line through f(x) and f(x + h)
+As f(x) should give you y and h is the change in x, so basically the formula give you the slope of the secant line through f(x) and f(x + h).

+Now once you have the slope of this line you can decide how much length you want to travel on this down this line.
+This ‘How much’ is basically learning rate.

 ![Untitled](Machine%20learning%202025837b28ef4aecbc1b3261dbcfb669/Untitled.png)